annices/php-rest-api-jwt-auth-1.2/README.md

    * Form validation.

 ## 4.1 Updates to version 1.2
 * Added logout endpoint to server 2 app to clear logged in user email on logout requests sent from the server 1 app.
-This was ensure user data is not exposed to anonymous users.

 ---